 By default, Heroku comes with 3 types of datastores but in this post, we'll focus on "Heroku Postgres".

 Do note that since it's a Heroku Add-ons, you will have to install it to have access to the service.
 On the page below, "Install Heroku Postgres" and then connect it with any of the Heroku applications that you have set up.
-If you are not deploying your application to Heroku then you can just install the Heroku Postgres on it's own without associating it to any of the applications.
+If you are not deploying your application to Heroku then you can just install the Heroku Postgres on its own without associating it to any of the applications.

-2 - Connect Heroku Postgres with Heroku App Instance
+Step 2 - Connect Heroku Postgres with Heroku App Instance

 Heroku provides several plans by default, but you can choose the "Hobby Dev" as a starter since it's free to use.
-On this page, you can also connect this add-on to the Heroku application but if you are planning to use it for a non-Heroku deployed applications, you can just continue to create the database instance.
+On this page, you can also connect this add-on to the Heroku application but if you are planning to use it for non-Heroku deployed applications, you can just continue to create the database instance.

 Once it's ready, you will be able to view the database instance from the "Resources" tab of the dashboard page.

 Once again if you visit the "Heroku Datastore" page, you will be able to see the newly created PostgreSQL instance on the page.

 By default, a maximum of 20 connections is allowed for the "free" plan and you can only store 10k rows of data.
 If you need more than that then an upgrade is required.